zebrunner/carina/docs/dataproviders.md

 # Dataproviders

-Modern test automation frameworks should support data-driven testing, when you are capable to verify variety of edge cases providing test data sets into the tests using external data sources.
+Modern test automation frameworks should support data-driven testing, when you are capable to verify a variety of edge cases providing test data sets into the tests using external data sources.
 Carina is not an exclusion, framework supports multiple ways of tests parametrization (see [samples](https://github.com/qaprosoft/carina-demo/blob/master/src/test/java/com/qaprosoft/carina/demo/DataprovidersSampleTest.java)):

 * Java data-providers
 * XML parametrization